redsanket/spark/external/spark/guide/spark_from_oozie.rst

 .. _sfo_pyspark_default_python:

-PySpark & default grid Python installation
+PySpark & Default Grid Python Installation
 ------------------------------------------

 This section describes how to run Spark on Yarn through Oozie using PySpark with default grid installed version of Python.